klogotala/itc134-sp20-bio/README.md

 # itc134-sp20-bio
-In my family I am one of eight kids.
-Originally from Sacramento, California but moved to Washington for about 17 years now.
-I still go back and visit almost every summer or whenever I can.
-I’m the sixth to oldest and I’m also the second to further my education.
+Born in Sacramento, California and visit almost every summer or whenever I can.

-I like learning.
-Things are changing all the time and with technology coming up in the business world I’ve taken an interest in software development.
-I’m not a tech genius but I do have experience.
-For a year I attended Eastern Washington University for computer tech engineering and now I'm in the Year Up program.
+I am one of eight kids.
+I am the 6th oldest so I'm the one of the youngest.
+I am the second to further my education beyond highschool.
+Attended Eastern Washington University for computer tech engineering.